deepin-community/python-psutil/docs/index.rst

     >>> psutil.cpu_count(logical=False)
     2

-  Note that this number is not equivalent to the number of CPUs the current process can actually use.
+  Note that ``psutil.cpu_count()`` may not necessarily be equivalent to the actual number of CPUs the current process can use.
-  That can vary in case process CPU affinity has been changed, Linux cgroups are being used or on Windows systems using processor groups or having more than 64 CPUs.
+  That can vary in case process CPU affinity has been changed, Linux cgroups are being used or (in case of Windows) on systems using processor groups or having more than 64 CPUs.
   The number of usable CPUs can be obtained with:

     >>> len(psutil.Process().cpu_affinity())